aldarisbm/memory/README.md

 # ITS NOT WORKING YET - DO NOT USE

-# LTM is a long term memory implementation for golang
+# Memory is a long term memory implementation for golang

-### LTM is a Long Term Memory implementation for golang.
+### Memory is a Long Term Memory implementation for golang.

 ## Description
 It is a simple abstraction that allows you to store and retrieve documents based on their text similarity.